mdn/content/files/en-us/web/css/filter_effects/using_filter_effects/index.md

 With the {{cssxref("backdrop-filter")}} property, the graphical effects are applied to the area behind the element, or the element's "backdrop", not the element itself.
 The `backdrop-filter` property is often used to make foreground content more legible when the larger area upon which it is located would otherwise not provide enough contrast.

 With `filter`, the filters effects are applied to element, including the element's contents, borders, and padding, directly.
-With `backdrop-filter`, the filter effects are applied only to the background of the element on which the `backdrop-filter` is applied, not to the element’s content.
+With `backdrop-filter`, the filter effects are applied only to the background of the element on which the `backdrop-filter` is applied, not to the element's content.

 ## Filter functions